Goldman Sachs Smart Beta portfolio methodology

 Portfolio strategies are often described as either passive or active.
 Most index funds and exchange-traded funds (ETFs) are categorized as “passive” because they track the returns of the underlying market based on asset class.
 By contrast, many mutual funds or hedge fund strategies are considered “active” because an advisor or fund manager is actively buying and selling specific securities to attempt to beat their benchmark index.
 The result is a dichotomy in which a portfolio gets labeled as passive or active, and investors infer possible performance and risk based on that label.

 In reality, portfolio strategies reside within a plane where passive and active are just two cardinal directions.
-Smart beta funds, like the ones we’ve selected for this portfolio, seek to achieve their performance by falling somewhere in between extreme passive and active, using a set of characteristics, called “factors,” with an objective of outperformance while managing risk.
+Smart beta funds, like the ones that were selected for this portfolio, seek to achieve their performance by falling somewhere in between extreme passive and active, using a set of characteristics, called “factors,” with an objective of outperformance while managing risk.
 The portfolio strategy also incorporates other passive funds to achieve appropriate diversification.

 This alternative approach is also the reason for the name “smart beta.”
 An analyst comparing conventional portfolio strategies usually operates by assessing beta, which measures the sensitivity of the security to the overall market.
 In developing a smart beta approach, the performance of the overall market is seen as just one of many factors that affects returns.
 By identifying a range of factors that may drive return potential, we seek the potential to outperform the market in the long term while managing reasonable risk.